 Hospice Service of Western and Central Massachusetts

-- Quality of care is one of the cornerstones of our mission - a mission that could not be accomplished without the many 'helping hands' of our volunteers.
-Hospice Services of Massachusetts and Hospice of Western & Central Massachusetts has a dedicated volunteer force of caring individuals and we offer opportunities in just about every area you can imagine.
+Quality of care is one of the cornerstones of our mission - a mission that could not be accomplished without the many 'helping hands' of our volunteers.
+Hospice of Western & Central Massachusetts has a dedicated volunteer force of caring individuals and we offer opportunities in just about every area you can imagine.
 Whether you can give four hours a month or four hours a day, we can use your help!

-- All of our volunteers receive extensive training in providing comfort and support to families facing end-of-life issues.
-Topics covered during volunteer training include hospice, ways to improve communication, active listening, identifying and respecting cultural differences, spirituality, and grief and the healing process.
+All of our volunteers receive extensive training in providing comfort and support to families facing end-of-life issues.
+Topics covered during volunteer training include hospice philosophy, ways to improve communication, active listening, identifying and respecting cultural differences, spirituality, grief and the healing process.

 What do Hospice volunteers do?

 Our volunteers assist patients and their families in a variety of ways, including:

 The most valuable skill a volunteer has is the ability to be a compassionate presence.
 Volunteers increase the quality of life by offering emotional support and companionship to patients and their families.